SECONDARY NEUROENDOCRINE CANCER

 If these cells form a single secondary tumour, that tumour is called a metastasis, if they form more than one tumour at one or more secondary sites, these secondary tumours are called metastases.

-Metastases are formed of the same kind of cancer cells as seen at the primary site – so if a Small Bowel Neuroendocrine Cancer cell goes to the liver, the metastasis formed is still a Small Bowel Neuroendocrine Cancer (as it is made up of cancer cells from the primary tumour and not cells from the secondary site) and not Liver Cancer.
-Liver cancer starts within the cells of the liver and is a completely different type of cancer.
+Metastases are formed of the same kind of cancer cells as seen at the primary site – so if a Small Bowel Neuroendocrine Cancer cell goes to the liver, the metastasis formed is still a Small Bowel Neuroendocrine Cancer and not Liver Cancer (as it is made up of cancer cells from the primary tumour and not cells from the secondary site).

 How does Secondary Cancer occur?